Pedro-Lapenta/ImageToASCII/README.md

 4. **View the Output**:
     - The output of the ASCII conversion will be saved in a text file (e.g., `output-file-name.txt`).
-    - To view the output, it is recommended to use the Notepads app available in the Microsoft Store.
+    - To view the output, I recommend to use the Notepads app available in the Microsoft Store.
 You can download it from this link:
       [Notepads - Microsoft Store](https://apps.microsoft.com/detail/9NHL4NSC67WM?hl=pt-br&gl=BR&ocid=pdpshare).

 ## Examples

-You can use the images below as examples of input images for the ASCII conversion.
+You can use the images below as examples of output images from the ASCII conversion.

 1. **Example 1:**
     - ![exemple1.png](./img-exemples/exemple1.png)
-    - Run the program with the following command:
-      ```bash
-      java App > output-example1.txt
-      ```

 2. **Example 2:**
     - ![exemple2.PNG](./img-exemples/exemple2.PNG)
-    - Run the program with the following command:
-      ```bash
-      java App > output-example2.txt
-      ```

 ## How It Works